department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 ---
 layout: page-breadcrumbs.html
-title: Get Help Filing Your Claim
+title: Get Help Filing Your Claim or Appeal
-description: Get help filing a VA claim by working with an accredited attorney, a claims agent, or a Veterans Service Officer (VSO) who's certified to help you with the VA claims process.
+description: Get help filing a VA claim or appeal by working with an accredited attorney, a claims agent, or a Veterans Service Officer (VSO) who's certified to help you with the VA claims process.
 concurrence: incomplete
 plainlanguage: 11-2-16 certified in compliance with the Plain Writing Act
 template: detail-page